karimPortfolio/Moroccan-Airways-Frontend/README.md

 ##### PHP 8.0
 - PHP, which stands for "PHP: Hypertext Preprocessor," is a widely-used, open-source server-side scripting language primarily designed for web development.

-##### Livewire
-- Livewire is an open-source, full-stack web framework for building interactive and dynamic web applications using Laravel and PHP.

-##### Jetstraim

--Jetstream is a starter kit for the Laravel PHP framework, designed to simplify the process of starting a new Laravel project and provides pre-built authentication, user management, and other components.

-##### Stripe payments

--Stripe is a widely used online payment processing platform and API that enables businesses and individuals to send and receive payments over the internet.
-It provides a suite of tools and services for handling online transactions, including payments, subscriptions, and various financial operations.

 ##### MySQL

 -MySQL is an open-source relational database management system (RDBMS) that is widely used for managing and storing structured data.
 It is a popular choice for web applications and a broad range of other software projects.